saeedashraf/Snow-Ski-Resort-DMDU/README.md

 After considering the uncertainty of climate scenarios by producing 68 new climate scenarios, and runing the snow model, the new results were produced

+### Prerequisites

+Manuscript:

+## Acknowledgments

+Thanks to all our collaborators at the UZH, Deltares, and SLF and all other collegues contributing with advice and experience.